7 Best Things To Do In Antigua Guatemala

 A ride is super cheap, only a couple USD, but the ride can get very cramped, hot and uncomfortable.

 If you aren’t a confident Spanish speaker, I’d recommend skipping a Chicken Bus ride because the driver and all the local passengers may not speak any English.
+They are also known to be slightly unsafe, especially for solo travelers.

 Transport From Antigua To Elsewhere in Guatemala